Ricomitch/course-resource/README.md

 ### Goals

-- _User will be able to log in to their own account_
 - _User will be able to create, read, update, and delete post_
 - _User will be able to rate a course_
 - _Utilize at least three tables in a Rails database, with a React front-end_